jimmymaise/slack-bot/README.md

     2. Continue to the above link for Requests URL

 13. Add the bot to the manager approval channel for posting the message

+## Deployment
+Enter folder terraform and check variables in variables.tf.
+Create a secret.tfvars for these variables

+`SLACK_SIGNING_SECRET`: Slack signs its requests using this secret that's unique to our app.
+It has format like a1bc2345.....

+`SLACK_BOT_TOKEN`: The OAuth token we use to call the Slack API has access to the data on the workspace where it is installed.
+It has format like xoxb-123....

+`GOOGLE_SERVICE_BASE64_FILE_CONTENT`: The Base64 encoded of the content of Google Service Account File (Json File).
+Read [this instruction](https://support.google.com/a/answer/7378726?hl=en) to know how to create service account

+`LEAVE_REGISTER_SHEET`: The url of the Google sheet that the bot uses to put the leave record.
+We also need to invite the Service account to access this file (Example jimmy-301@elated-chariot-341105.iam.gserviceaccount.com)

+`MANAGER_LEAVE_APPROVAL_CHANNEL`: The manager's channel to push the leave of request for approval.
+We should also invite the bot to this channel

+Deploy
+`terraform apply --var-file=secret.tfvars`
+Get the permanent URL and use it to update slack bot (step 9, 11, 12)

 ## How to use the bot
 Currently, the bot just support only one command `/vacation`.
 Let's play with it.